ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

     :widths: 100 100 100 100 50

     **Name** , **Type** , **Range** , **Description** , **Required**
-    side, int , '-1' '1' , side of the lane that will be added/dropped , yes
-    s, double , positive , starting position of the lane widening/drop , yes
-    length, double , positive , length of the laneDrop , no
+    side, int , 'int' , position of the lane that will be added/dropped.
+Side of lane is implied by sign , yes s, double , positive , starting position of the lane widening/drop , yes length, double , positive , length of the laneDrop , no